kernelci/kernelci-core/doc/count-collection.rst

     (ascending).
 This will be applied only to the first ``sort`` parameter passed.
 Default -1.
  :type sort_order: int
- :query created_on: Number of days to consider, starting from today
+ :query date_range: Number of days to consider, starting from today
     (:ref:`more info <schema_time_date>`).
 By default consider all results.
- :type created_on: int
+ :type date_range: int
  :query arch: A type of computer architetcture (like ``arm``, ``arm64``).
  :type arch: string
  :query board: The name of a board.